jgporter24/text_editor/README.md

 * [License](#license)

 ## Installation
-To run locally go to: insert link and click the "install" button to install locally.
-For clone or download: Clone this repository, please note that Node.js is required.
-Run the following commands: npm i, npm run start dev and npm run start in the terminal.
-Then go to http://localhost:3000/ to run this application.
+To run locally go to: Go to (https://define-text-editor.herokuapp.com/) and click the "install" button to install locally.

+For clone or download:
+* Clone this repository, please note that Node.js is required.

+Run the following commands:
+* npm i
+* npm run start dev, npm run start in the terminal.
+* Then go to http://localhost:3000/ to run this application.

 ## Usage
 As stated before the purpose is to be able to use this simple application to write text on and offline.